nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Introduction

-Meal360 is a desktop app for managing your recipes, optimized for use via a Command Line Interface ( CLI) while still having the benefits of a Graphical User Interface (GUI).
+Meal360 is a desktop app for managing your recipes and weekly meal plans, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Meal360 can get your recipe management tasks done faster than traditional GUI apps.

 ___